DIY Cold Plunge

 Chest freezer conversions

 This is overall the cheapest that includes chilling.
 However, because it's all-in-one, if anything breaks, you'll probably need to replace the whole thing.
 Chest freezer compressors are fairly undersized and weren't designed to chill 100 gallons all the time, so you'll be putting a lot of load on it.
-Additionally, there's no built in filtering and sanitization, so you will need to solve this separately.
-Finally, I'm aware of no chest freezers that are actually water tight — you'll have to manually seal a lot of seams with a product like JB Weld Water Weld, which is a long process.
+I'm aware of no chest freezers that are actually water tight — you'll have to manually seal a lot of seams with a product like JB Weld Water Weld, which is a long process.
 And then people often use pond liners to make sure it stays waterproof.

-This also doesn't solve filtering and sanitization, so you'll need to consider that.
+Additionally, this approach also doesn't offer any built-in filtering and sanitization options, so you'll need to solve that separately.
 However, overall, this approach certainly works and many people have conversions that have lasted a few years.
 This is the best guide I've found.

 Ice barrels / inflatable tubs / stock tanks

 These don't solve chilling or sanitization for you, but are simple.
-They range from fairly cheap to oddly expensive.
+They range from quite inexpensive to unusually premium (for what you get).
 These are basically the same as using your tub, since you'll need to manage ice and replace the water often.
 Since I wanted something I could use easily every day, these didn't make much sense.
+However, it is possible to hook up a chiller/filter/pump — my main concern is that they can't keep heat out nearly as well as my preferred solution.

 Many people use stock tanks.
 I don't think these are any better than the cheaper tubs you can get online, include no lid, and are horribly insulated.
 Think about it: metal stock tanks are basically heat sinks.
 This makes their total operating cost significantly higher unless you insulate them well.
 This YouTube channel has videos about building a stock tank with water chiller / pump / filter setup.